FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 ### Part C
 ### Test the interaction prototype

-Now test-fly your interactive prototype and **note things you notice**:
+Now flight test your interactive prototype and **note your observations**:
 For example:
 1. When does it what it is supposed to do?
 1. When does it fail?